josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ### Institutional Capability
 Institutional capability is enduring guardianship of identity and legitimacy that embeds governance, standards, and narrative norms, clarifies decision rights, stewards succession, and authorizes principled renewal; it holds the Enduring Horizon and sets guardrails for the Future Horizon so reliability and coherence persist across generations.
 ## Contribution Bands
-Contribution Bands™ are a six-band scale indicating the scope at which a person reliably contributes—aligned to organizational complexity, accountability, and time span.
-CB6 calibrates role fit, stretch, and risk without hierarchical labels.
+Contribution Bands are a six-band scale indicating the scope at which a person reliably contributes—aligned to organizational complexity, accountability, and time span.
+Contribution Bands calibrate role fit, stretch, and risk without hierarchical labels.
 Reports show current placement, natural span, and recommended stretch to match people, work, and decisions across near-to-enduring horizons.
 ### Band One — Execution
 Reliable completion of defined tasks within established routines, following standard work to meet quality, safety, and timing—maintaining steady flow and accurate handoffs across short horizons (≈0–3 months).
 ### Band Two — Mastery